 We include PerplexityBot in the allow list for intent clarity, with one practical caveat: blocking PerplexityBot in robots.txt is not reliably enforced.
 Cloudflare has documented that PerplexityBot does not consistently honor disallow rules.
 Allowing it is the correct posture.
 But unlike the other four bots, the rule is a statement of intent rather than a technical control.

-Change 2: Organization and FAQPage schema
+Change 2: Organization schema

 Change 3: Accordion DOM content